hpe-dev-incubator/hpe-dev-portal/content/blog/in-band-management-with-ilorest-and-a-livecd.md

 Host# livecd-creator --config centos-7-livecd.cfg
 ~~~

-The above command generates a bootable `livecd-centos-7-livecd-<timestamp>.iso` image containing an OS and the required packages including `ilorest`.
+The above command generates a bootable `livecd-centos-7-livecd-<timestamp>.iso` image containing an OS and the required packages including iLOrest.

 ## Presenting the LiveCD to a server

 To boot the server on this image, we just need to present it as an iLO Virtual Drive and make sure it boots automatically during next reboot.
 The iLO Web Graphical User Interface can help to perform those tasks in an interactive manner.

-However, for didactic reasons, we will use the ilorest interface tool in an Out-Of-Band manner from the Media Server.
+However, for didactic reasons, we will use the iLOrest interface tool in an Out-Of-Band manner from the Media Server.
 This tool provides atomic and macro commands for reading and setting parameters in the iLO, the BIOS or other subsystems

-Moreover, it respects the good practices rules described in the *Getting Started with the iLO X Redfish API – A primer for coders* articles ([iLO 4](https://sourceforge.net/p/redfish-lab/wiki/Getting-started-with-the-iLO4-Redfish-API/), [iLO 5](https://sourceforge.net/p/redfish-lab/wiki/Getting-started-with-the-iLO5-Redfish-API/)]: It does not assume that REST objects are at a specific location, but smartly crawls the entire mesh of REST types and subtypes.
+Moreover, it respects the good practices rules described in the *Getting Started with the iLO X Redfish API – A primer for coders* articles ([iLO 4](https://sourceforge.net/p/redfish-lab/wiki/Getting-started-with-the-iLO4-Redfish-API/), [iLO 5](https://sourceforge.net/p/redfish-lab/wiki/Getting-started-with-the-iLO5-Redfish-API/)]: It does not assume that REST objects are at a specific location, but smartly crawls the entire mesh of REST types and sub-types.

-Fortunately, `ilorest` provides a buildin macro command described in its [online documentation](https://hewlettpackard.github.io/python-redfish-utility/#virtualmedia-command).
+Fortunately, iLOrest provides a builtin macro command described in its <a href="https://servermanagementportal.ext.hpe.com/docs/redfishclients/ilorest-userguide/ilocommands/#virtualmedia-command" target="_blank">online documentation</a>.

 To present the LiveCD to the managed server, the following basics steps will be performed from the Media Server:

-1. Open an `ilorest` session with the managed iLO.
+1. Open an iLOrest session with the managed iLO.

 2. Retrieve the ID number of the CD/DvD media type (usually 2):

-3. Present the LiveCD as a Virtual CD/DVD using the buildin `virtualmedia` command with the `--bootnextreset` option to trigger the next reboot on this Virtual Drive.
+3. Present the LiveCD as a Virtual CD/DVD using the builtin `virtualmedia` command with the `--bootnextreset` option to trigger the next reboot on this Virtual Drive.

 3. Close the session

-Opening an Out-of-Band management session with `ilorest` is very straightforward.
+Opening an Out-of-Band management session with iLOrest is very straightforward.
 You just need to supply the IP address of the managed iLO and the privileged credentials:

 ~~~
 Host# ilorest login <iLO_IP> -u <username> -p <password>